A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Background and Model

+The perimeter of a connected, hole-free configuration of $n$ particles ranges from a maximum value $\pmax(n) = 2n-2$ when the system is in its least compressed state (a tree with no induced triangles) to some minimum value $\pmin(n) = \Theta(\sqrt{n})$ when the system is in its most compressed state.
+It is easy to see $\pmin(n) \leq 4\sqrt{n}$, and we now prove any configuration $\sigma$ of $n$ particles has $p(\sigma) \geq \sqrt{n}$; this bound is not tight but suffices for our proofs.

-\begin{lem} A connected configuration with $n \geq 2$ particles and no holes has perimeter at least~$\sqrt{n}$. \end{lem} \begin{proof} We argue by induction on $n$.
-A particle system with two particles necessarily has perimeter $2 \geq \sqrt{2}$, as claimed.
-Let $\sigma$ be any particle configuration with $n$ particles where $n > 2$, and suppose the lemma holds for all configurations with less than $n$ particles.
+\begin{lem} A connected configuration with $n \geq 2$ particles has perimeter at least $\sqrt{n}$. \end{lem} \begin{proof} We argue by induction on $n$.
+A connected particle system with two particles necessarily has perimeter $2 \geq \sqrt{2}$.
+So let $\sigma$ be any connected particle system configuration with $n > 2$ particles, and suppose the lemma holds for all connected configurations with less than $n$ particles.